 Hien Do is a professor of sociology and interdisciplinary social sciences specializing in Asian American Studies.
+His research focuses on Vietnamese Americans, the formation of Vietnamese-American communities and impacts on religion and immigration.
+He is an expert on race and ethnic relations, students in higher education and Asian Americans in politics.
 He holds a doctoral degree in philosophy from the University of California, Santa Barbara.
-His research focuses on Vietnamese Americans, the formation of Vietnamese-American communities, and impacts on religion and immigration.
-He is an expert on race and ethnic relations, students in higher education and Asian Americans in politics.

-Scott Myers-Lipton is a professor of sociology and author of the book Rebuild America: Solving the Economic Crisis Through Civic Works.
-He holds a doctoral degree of philosophy from the University of Colorado, Boulder.
-He co-founded the successful campaign to raise the minimum wage in San Jose.
+Scott Myers-Lipton is a professor of sociology and interdisciplinary social science and the author of the book “Rebuild America: Solving the Economic Crisis Through Civic Works.”
+He co-founded a successful campaign to raise the minimum wage in San Jose.
 His interests include poverty and wealth, race, community change and service learning.
-Recent media coverage includes this front-page story in The New York Times.
+He holds a doctoral degree in philosophy from the University of Colorado, Boulder.